Piwigo/simple-theme-piwigo/README.md

 =========================

-*SimpleNG* is a complete redesign of the *Simple Grey* theme, taking advantage of the new features of the web, HTML5 and CSS3.
-The old version (*Simple Grey*) is still available on
-[piwigo extensions](http://fr.piwigo.org/ext/extension_view.php?eid=308) and
-is maintained by the Piwigo team.
+*SimpleNG* is a complete redesign of the *Simple Grey* theme, taking advantage of the new features of the web (HTML5 and CSS3) and based on Bootstrap.
+The old version (*Simple Grey*) is still available on [piwigo extensions](http://fr.piwigo.org/ext/extension_view.php?eid=308) and is maintained by the Piwigo team.